George Brown (British Labour politician): Defeat

+Later life

 Life peerage

 Brown swiftly decided not to try to regain his seat and received a life peerage in the Dissolution Honours List.
 When the award was announced, Brown told the press, "As I understand it, I have to pick a title – but I hope to everybody, I will simply remain George Brown."
 This foreshadowed a long dispute over the wording of the title.
-Brown wished to be "Lord George Brown," but Garter King of Arms argued that peerage titles traditionally included only surnames, not forenames.
+Brown wished to be "Lord George Brown", but Garter King of Arms argued that peerage titles traditionally included only surnames, not forenames.
 Brown had no sympathy with the objection, and noted that there had been counter-examples such as Lord Ritchie-Calder and Lord Francis-Williams.
 Also Field Marshal Sir Alan Brooke became Viscount Alanbrooke.
 Eventually, Garter King of Arms gave way on condition that Brown simultaneously change his surname to George-Brown, so finally his title ended as Baron George-Brown, of Jevington in the County of Sussex.
 In 1971, he published his memoirs, entitled In My Way.
 On hearing the title Harold Wilson supposedly commented that it was very appropriate, because that was just where he had always found George Brown over the years.
 He found work at the textile company Courtaulds, and later worked for Commercial Credit (Holdings) and British Northrop.
+He was also hired by the advertising agency, Fletcher Shelton Delaney, to make television commercials for P&O's Normandy Ferries.

 On 2 March 1976, George-Brown announced that he was leaving the Labour Party in protest at government legislation which strengthened the closed shop.
 This announcement was overshadowed when he collapsed and fell into a gutter, having to be helped out by newspaper reporters, which was presumed to be a result of his drinking.
 The Times the next day printed the opinion that "Lord George-Brown drunk is a better man than the Prime Minister sober."